lukas-arnold/strength-tracker/README.md

 The application is designed to be lightweight, fast, and simple with a minimal frontend and no unnecessary complexity.

+The application is PWA ready and can be used like a native application.

 No external dependencies are required.

 ---